 Alternative Animal Models in Preclinical Trials

-Finding an alternative animal model that can overcome these behavioral and ethical barriers while bringing new benefits is important for preclinical studies because it allows researchers to save costs, money, and time.
+Finding an alternative animal model that can overcome these behavioral and ethical barriers while bringing new benefits is important for preclinical studies because it allows researchers to save costs and time.
 Any pharmaceutical company looking to bring a new drug to market needs to be raising the bar for ease-of-use and pushing for higher ethical standards without sacrificing human genetic homology.
-Alternative models like Zebrafish and Daphnia are strong options for preclinical research as a way to adhere to the 3Rs (Replace, Reduce, and Refine), while still delivering reliable results.
+Alternative models like Zebrafish, daphnia and algae are strong options for preclinical research as a way to adhere to the 3Rs (Replace, Reduce, and Refine), while still delivering reliable results.